 MapReduce

 MapReduce consists of a programming model and an associated execution framework for distributed processing of very large data sets.
 MapReduce partitions the processing of very large input data into a set of independent tasks.
-MapReduce programming model consists of map(key1, value1) function and reduce(key2, list<value2>) function.
+Its programming model consists of map(key1, value1) function and reduce(key2, list<value2>) function.
 MapReduce programs written as Map and Reduce functions will be parallelized by the framework and executed in a distributed manner.
-MapReduce framework takes care of data partitioning, task scheduling, fault tolerance, intermediate data communication and many other aspects.
+The framework takes care of data partitioning, task scheduling, fault tolerance, intermediate data communication, and many other aspects.
 These features and the simplicity of the programming model allow users with no background or experience in distributed and parallel computing to utilize MapReduce and the distributed infrastructures to easily process large volumes of data.

 MapReduce frameworks are typically not optimized for the best performance or parallel efficiency of small scale applications.
-Their main goals include framework managed fault tolerance, the ability to run on commodity hardware and process very large amounts of data, and horizontal scalability of compute resources.
+Their main goals include framework-managed fault tolerance, the ability to run on commodity hardware and process very large amounts of data, and horizontal scalability of compute resources.
 MapReduce frameworks like Hadoop trade off overhead costs such as large startup, task scheduling and intermediate data persistence for better scalability and reliability.

 When running a computation, MapReduce frameworks first logically split the input data into partitions, where each partition would be processed by a single Map task.
 When a Map Reduce computation has more map tasks than the Map slots available in the cluster, the tasks will be scheduled in waves.
 For example, a computation with 100 map tasks executing in a cluster of 200 Map slots will execute as approximately 5 map task waves.
-Tasks in MapReduce frameworks are often times dynamically scheduled taking data locality in to the consideration.
+Tasks in MapReduce frameworks are often times dynamically scheduled, taking data locality in to consideration.
 Map tasks read the data from the assigned logical data partition and process them as key-value pairs using the provided map function.
 The output key-value pairs of a map function are collected, partitioned, merged and transferred to the corresponding reduce tasks.
-Most of the MapReduce frameworks persists the Map output data in the Map nodes.
+Most of the MapReduce frameworks persist the Map output data in the Map nodes.